vegaprotocol/specs/specs/0000-asset-framework.md

 ERC20 tokens have a token address but no individual token ID, as such, the Vega ERC20 Bridge will require that a user pass 0 as `asset_id` for all ERC20 tokens. `asset_source` will be the address of the asset token smart contract.

 #### BTC
 For withdrawal, the BTC virtual bridge uses bitcoin's built-in multi-signature wallets to allow a user to submit the aggregated withdrawal signatures from Vega validators to any bitcoin node to receive withdrawn BTC.
+NOTE:
 See: [insert BTC spec here]

 #### Other Asset Classes